TheDeathlyCow/more-geodes/README.md

 ## Spectrum Integration

 If you have [Spectrum](https://modrinth.com/mod/spectrum) installed, you'll be able to use the `generate_bismuth_geodes` setting to find Bismuth geodes in your world.
+Furthermore, tunings for Topaz, Citrine, and Moonstone geodes will automatically be added.

 # Translations